-In one to two days, you will be the official owner of a hole in the ground!
+After 1-2 days, you will be the official owner of a big hole in the ground!

 Phase 3: Plumbing & Gas

-Your plumbing crew will spend the day laying all of the pipes needed for your pool equipment and water features.
+The plumbing crew will spend the day laying all of the pipes needed for your pool equipment, gas appliances, gas features, and water features.

 *Depending on your project, two or more days may be required.